christianbaumann/SixtySecondsRegistration/readme.md

 # SixtySecondsRegistration

 ## Project Overview
-This Java-based automation script, "SixtySecondsRegistration," is designed to automate the registration process for the "Sixty Seconds Spezial" competition hosted by the German Radio Station "Rockland Radio."
-The script utilizes the Playwright framework to interact with web elements on the competition's webpage.
+This Java-based automation script, "SixtySecondsRegistration," automates the registration process for the "Sixty Seconds Spezial" competition hosted by the German Radio Station "Rockland Radio."
+The script, built with Playwright, interacts with web elements on the competition's webpage and fills the registration form using data from a JSON file.

 ## Prerequisites
 To run this project, you need: